Liquibase Hub Projects

 A connection represents a database or schema where changes are made by using the Liquibase operations that are tracked by Liquibase Hub—

 Connections include your JDBC URL, connection ID, the last operation with its date, time, and the changelog that was used for the Operation.
-You can see the Operations related to the connections in more detail by selecting the specific connection.
+You can see the Operations related to connections in more detail by selecting the specific Connection.

 A Project can have multiple connections.
 However, two Organizations and Projects should not share the same local DATABASECHANGELOG table as this is the core element tracked by local Liquibase usage, which is synchronized and reported on at Liquibase Hub.
 Therefore, it is a best practice to register the changelogs to the same Project if your workflow shares the same DATABASECHANGELOG table.